truecharts/website/src/content/docs/clustertool/virtual-machines/truenas-scale.md

 ### Acquiring Interface Settings

-1. Note down the interface IP Address and the Subnet mask of your currently used interface.
+1. Note down the interface IP Address and the Subnet mask of your currently used interface

 2. Click on `Edit` on the currently used interface